anticpp/raspberry-backup/mac/README.md

-In order to read `ext4` filesystem, `ext4fuse` must be installed on MAC.
+In order to mount `ext4` filesystem, `ext4fuse` must be installed.

 # dump-from

-Copy image file from usb device to local.
+Dump image file from usb device to local file.

 # fire

-Restore image file to destinate device.
+Restore image file to dest device.